JULIOCANCHALA/hugeinc/README.md

-# Huge Navigation Exercise - By Cesar Zapata (Cesaros)
+# Huge Navigation Exercise - By Cesar Zapata

 This is the Huge Navigation Exercise completed by Cesar Zapata, using only Vanilla Javascript, and SASS.
 In order to run the test execute: